Julia Nunes: Biography and career

 Nunes was born into a musical family in New York.
 Her father is a pianist and a composer of children's songs.
 One grandfather was a composer of Portuguese fado music and the other a jazz pianist.
 Nunes started piano lessons at age seven, before switching to the guitar in her teens.
 She began writing songs at age 14 and playing the ukulele in 2005.
-She also plays guitar and melodica.
-Nunes has indicated in the comment section of one of her YouTube videos (see below) that she holds dual USA-Portuguese citizenship.
+She attended Skidmore College in Saratoga Springs, New York.
+Nunes also plays guitar and melodica.

 YouTube videos

-Nunes is known for her videos on YouTube.
+Nunes produces videos on YouTube.
 Among them are original songs as well as covers of some of Nunes' favorite bands, such as Say Anything, the Beatles, the Beach Boys, and Destiny's Child.
 Her original songs have been featured on the main page of YouTube twice, under the username 'jaaaaaaa'.

 On Good Morning America (June 30, 2008), Molly Ringwald stated that she took up the ukulele after seeing Julia Nunes on YouTube.
 "I've always wanted to play the ukulele, and she completely inspired me," she said.

 Nunes is also featured in a YouTube cover video of "Some Nights" by fun., alongside members of the band Walk off the Earth.

 Nunes covered the Bruno Mars song "That's What I Like" with the funk band Scary Pockets in 2017.